SpicySyntax/sub-track/usage.md

 If you prefer to host the WASM file locally, download `sql-wasm.wasm` from the sql.js project and put it into `public/sql-wasm.wasm` before running the app.

+## Deployment / CI

+This repository is configured to automatically build and deploy the site to GitHub Pages whenever commits are pushed to the `main` branch.

+- The GitHub Actions workflow is at `.github/workflows/deploy-docs.yml`.
+- It runs `npm ci` and `npm run build` (Vite) then publishes the `dist` output to GitHub Pages using the official Pages actions.

+To use this, ensure GitHub Pages is enabled for the repository (the Pages deployment from the action will create the site artifact).
+If you want a custom domain, configure it in the repository settings after the first successful deployment.